elliottdehn/lit-word-bot/README.md

 Warning: ugly code ahead.
 This project started as a way for me to learn Python but became quite a bit more substantial as I got into the problem.
+In summary, it's a producer/consumer with some clever heuristics, all of which do a pretty good job collectively.

 # lit-word-bot
 This is a bot which finds rare, colorful words in Reddit comments and defines them for readers.
-You can see some of its comments here: https://www.reddit.com/user/lit_word_bot
+You can see some of its comments here: https://www.reddit.com/user/lit_word_bot/?sort=top

 It relies on heuristics to make a good guess as to whether or not a word is worth defining.
 While it's not 100% perfect, readers seem to enjoy the comments.
 Any given comment can be easily deleted by readers if it's not desired.